 The Faculty Senate Constitution determines participation in the System Faculty Governance.
 Eligibility for participation in campus faculty governance activities will be at the discretion of the individual campus faculty assemblies.
 Eligible participation in school faculty governance activities will be at the discretion of the individual school.

 Instructor: Instructors usually have their master’s degree or its equivalent and should be otherwise well-qualified to teach.
 Instructors are not tenure-eligible and their service as Instructor does not count toward the award of tenure.
 Instructors are usually employees at will.
 Only Instructors who engage in 50% or more clinical activity may be appointed to limited or indeterminate appointments.
-All other Instructors are at will employees by law.
+All other Instructors are at will employees except the limited number who are offered multi-year contracts as permitted by state law.
 Individual schools and colleges may require Instructors to perform scholarly and/or service activities, but must make clear distinctions between Instructors/Senior Instructors and tenure-track Assistant Professors in terms of job qualifications, work assignments or expectations.

 Senior Instructor: The rank of Senior Instructor permits higher recognition and salary than that of Instructor.
 Senior Instructors are not tenure-eligible and their service as Senior Instructor does not count toward the award of tenure.
 Senior Instructors are usually employees at will.
 Only Senior Instructors who engage in 50% or more clinical activity may be appointed to limited or indeterminate appointments.
 All other Senior Instructors are at will employees by law.
 Individual schools and colleges may require Senior Instructors to perform scholarly and/or service activities, but must make clear distinctions between Instructors/Senior Instructors and tenure-track Assistant Professors in terms of job qualifications, work assignments or expectations.